VOX FOCUS SPEAKERS FOR THE SOLID STATE LINE - 1969 and later

 As the catalogue shows there was only one set at first - simply "Focus Linesource" - capable of handling 50 watts.
 By late 1970 an accompanying pair had been developed - the "Focus 100", capable of handling 100 watts, as the name indicates, but produced in smaller numbers.

-The new sets were designed to be used with the Vox solid state public address amplifiers - the SS PA50, SS PA100, and Midas.
+The new Focus sets were primarily designed to be used with the Vox solid state public address amplifiers - the SS PA50, SS PA100, and Midas.
 For those, see this page.

-The Focus 100 Linesource speakers first make their appearance in a notice published in "Beat Instrumental" magazine, July 1971, presumably having been developed for the Associated Musical Instrument Industries show in August (the A.M.I.I. being the successor organisation to the British Musical Instrument Trade Fair).
+The Focus 100 Linesource speakers first make their appearance in mid 1971, presumably having been developed for the Associated Musical Instrument Industries show in August.